 Perhaps you read this week that the IRS extended the tax due date by a day because the online payment system was not working.
 This is a nice way to say someone, some entity probably hacked in, or tried to hack into the system.
 Hacking, which we use to think it meant a bad cough, is an everyday occurrence now.
 In fact, this silly little blog was shut down more this week than any other due to “online difficulties”.
 Thank goodness we have a wonderful host and IT team that got it all corrected.
 However, it meant that Wednesday’s post, Decompressing With Architecture, was not able to be opened by some of our loyal readers.
 It also meant that we were unable to get today’s Friday Favorites post ready.
 So today, we invite you to stroll back with us and a few of your favorite past posts about ways to organize.

-A SIMPLE HABIT TO MAINTAIN THE LIFE YOU HAVE CREATED
+A SIMPLE HABIT TO MAINTAIN THE LIFE YOU HAVE ORGANIZED

 You didn’t save the ferns from last summer…did you?
 Probably not.
 If you did how many times did you sweep up those miserable tiny leaves?
 To me, there are two perfect days in a Boston Fern’s life.
 The day we proudly admire the porch ready for summer and the day we get to toss them in the trash!
 It’s a love/hate relationship but one with a lesson.
 It’s the One In One Out theory in reverse.